 If gaming runs in your veins, you must invest in a superior headset that delivers audio the way the developers intended.
 Not experiencing the whole sound spectrum can spell bad news for any avid gamer, making all the difference between victory and loss.
 Moreover, a headset that doesn’t fine-tune the sound and suffers from abrupt explosions or missed beats can damage your experience and your ears!

 Purchasing a quality headset is as crucial as upgrading your GPU or monitor.
 Many established players in this space offer dependable gadgets that survive long hours of gameplay.
-You can explore brands like Razer, HyperX, and Astro to zero down on the right headset for you.
+You can explore brands like Logitech, Razer, HyperX, and Turtle Beach to zero down on the right headset for you.

 Essentials in a Professional Gaming Headset: What to look for